 ||For former students (during or after the year 2000):||For former students (prior to the year 2000):

-*The legends provided are for reference purposes only.
+*The keys provided are for reference purposes only.
 They are to be used as explanatory guides for the information found on The College of New Jersey’s official and unofficial transcripts.
-Unauthorized reproduction of these legends, for purposes other than those stated above, is prohibited.
+Unauthorized reproduction of these keys, for purposes other than those stated above, is prohibited.

 Acceptance of Electronic Transcripts (e-transcripts) for Enrollment Purposes